 Five tips to overcome Alzheimer’s stigma

-The following tips are based on the advice and experience of current and former members of the Alzheimer’s Association National Early-Stage Advisory Group (ESAG), which consists of individuals in the early stage of the disease who help raise awareness about the disease.
+These tips are based on the advice of current and former members of the Alzheimer’s Association National Early-Stage Advisory Group (ESAG), which is made of people in the early stage of the disease who help raise awareness about the disease.

 - Be open and direct.
-Engage others in discussions about Alzheimer’s disease and the need for prevention, better treatment and an eventual cure.
+Talk to others about Alzheimer’s disease and the need for prevention, better treatment, and an eventual cure.

-- Communicate the facts.
-Sharing accurate information is key to dispelling misconceptions about the disease.
-Whether a pamphlet or link to online content, offer information to help people better understand Alzheimer’s disease.
+- Talk about the facts.
+Sharing accurate information is key to dispelling myths about the disease.
+Offer information to help people better understand Alzheimer’s disease.

 - Don’t be discouraged.
 Denial of the disease by others is not a reflection of you.
-If people think that Alzheimer’s disease is normal aging, see it as an education opportunity.
+If people think that Alzheimer’s disease is normal aging, see it as an educational opportunity.

 - Be a part of the solution.
-As an individual living with the disease, yours is the most powerful voice to help raise awareness, end stigma and advocate for more Alzheimer’s support and research.
+As a person living with the disease, yours is the most powerful voice to help raise awareness, end stigma, and push for more Alzheimer’s support and research.

-Deborah and Bob don’t consider themselves brave because they’re willing to share their stories.
+Deborah and Bob don’t think they’re brave because they share their stories.
 Talking about the disease is what helps break the stigma.
 Bob says volunteering at the Alzheimer’s Association changed his life for the better.
 “I figured if I have it, I have it, but I’m not going to just roll over,” he says.
 “That’s when I did some research and found the Alzheimer’s Association and I think they saved my life.
 It’s become my other family.
 It gives me purpose and everyone is very respectful of what I’m going through.
 Next year, with their help, I plan to start a support group of my own.”